oils-for-unix/oils/doc/eggex.md

     <'foo'>+
     <$string_with_many_chars>+

-This is necessar because:

-- ERE doesn't have non-capturing groups like Perl's `(?:...)`
-- Eggex only does "dumb" translations.
+This is necessary because ERE doesn't have non-capturing groups like Perl's `(?:...)`, and - Eggex only does "dumb" translations.
 It doesn't silently insert constructs that change the meaning of the pattern.

+(Exception: Although `('foo')+` is a non-capturing group, it becomes a capturing group when translating to ERE.
+This is for convenience / familiarity.
+Prefer `<'foo'>+`.)

 ### Unicode Char Literals Can't Be Used In Char Class Literals